Jeff Wiska

-Jeff Wiska (born October 17, 1959) is a former American football guard.
-He graduated from Detroit Catholic Central High School and earned a scholarship to Michigan State University where he started at left tackle.
-He was Drafted by the New York Giants in the 7th round of the 1982 NFL draft.
+Jeff Wiska (born October 17, 1959) is an American former professional football player who was a guard in the National Football League (NFL).
+He graduated from Detroit Catholic Central High School and earned a scholarship to Michigan State University, where he played college football for the Michigan State Spartans as a starter at left tackle.
+He was selected by the New York Giants in the seventh round of the 1982 NFL draft.
 Wiska also played for the Michigan Panthers in 1984, the Oakland Invaders in 1985, the Cleveland Browns in 1986 and for the Miami Dolphins in 1987.
 Wiska has two sons that played collegiately: Eldest, Ryon was an All-Academic GLIAC conference offensive lineman for Hillsdale College.
 Youngest, Garrett Wiska was a record breaking and all GLIAC conference fullback for Wayne State University.